Patrick Chung: Personal life

 Chung is of partial Chinese Jamaican descent.
 Chung's mother, Sophia George-Chung, is a Jamaican reggae artist who was popular in the 1980s.
 His father, Ronald Chung, was a music producer and Sophia's manager.
 Chung has his Chinese name (钟家庭, Zhōng Jiātíng) tattooed on his right arm.

-Chung had his first child, Taj James Chung, on September 18, 2010.
+Chung has four brothers and three sisters.
+He had his first child, Taj James Chung, on September 18, 2010.

 Chung was indicted on a charge of possession of cocaine in Laconia, New Hampshire, on August 21, 2019.
 This charge was conditionally dismissed, on January 13, 2020.

 On October 26, 2021, Chung was charged with assault after allegedly pushing a woman to the ground, slapping her face, and breaking her phone outside her home in Milton, Massachusetts.

 Chung and former teammate Nate Ebner are minority owners of Major League Rugby's team New England Free Jacks.
+He is a 3 time champion as owner with the team winning 3 straight titles in 2023, 2024 and 2025.